NateEag/nateeag.com/pages/work/work-history.md

 Three months in, I had everything working pretty solidly for Android and we started using it to maintain baseline new apps as of January 2017.

+In Feb 2017 I started digging into supporting in-app purchasing for Android apps, doing a combination of research, spec writing, digging through old codebases, and proof-of-concepting, trying to get some idea what this needed to do (my only concrete intelligence about it was "The current Android app has such bad support for in-app purchases that clients who tried it pulled it from the Play Store").

+There were plenty deviations in February to do things like write the first draft of the script to upgrade old Android datasets, fix bugs for clients testing the Android app, and so on.

+March went to more IAP work with a deviation into supporting PageRaft books.
+At the end of the month, one of the other devs left the company so I got set up to take over maintenance of some of his projects.

+Really, though, what have been my major achievements while at Nxtbook?
+I don't need to do an exhaustive blow-by-blow - I need to hit the highlights and explain what made them work.

+- Specified, built, tested, and documented most of the features in the mobile app solo using Cordova and AngularJS

+- Defined data structures for the core of the app generator and wrote a robust, literate-programming-style documentation-driven validator for app datasets

+- Handled native Cordova plugin development for iOS and Android platforms as needed, including updates to in-app purchasing plugins

+- Maintained thorough documentation and specifications for the mobile app project as I built it using Markdown, Pandoc, and an AWS

+- Introduced functional tests and functional tests as alerting mechanism paradigm to our team

+- Introduced Git and GitLab to the team and started moving repositories from Subversion to GiLab on an as-needed basis with git-svn

+- Helped extensively with software design sessions and architecture reviews for our products with other senior developers

+- Found and mitigated multiple security issues in our projects

+- Spearheaded a successful project to optimize our core product's pageload times

+- Built and maintained purchase verification API using Lumen, PHP, and MySQL.
+  Used JSON Schema to drive API endpoint specification, documentation, and input validation, and used Ansible to build local dev environments and supported environments

+- Introduced devops tools and approach to managing dev environments; used Vagrant + Ansible to define dev sandboxes and supported environments with unified code living in main project repo

+- Used Ansible and bash to build out replacement versions of core Ubuntu 12 / 14 server fleet, a job the previous two sysadmins never managed to

+- Primary sysadmin monitoring

+- Performed sysadmin duties since sysadmin left in 2019, in addition to all my other duties